olrafa/chica-rutera/README.md

 # Chica Rutera

-This app is meant as a study for myself into the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) and the existing APIs meant to solve it.
+This app is meant as a study of the [Travelling Salesman Problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) and the existing APIs meant to solve it.

 It uses the [Open Route Service](https://openrouteservice.org/) API to generate routes between multiple points.